jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 Speaking to industry peers, there are some interesting ideas emerging should loosening these restrictions become feasible - not eliminating them entirely, but perhaps opening up customer access with appropriate guardrails.
 Google could spin up developer communities, recommended architectures and tooling/prompts - even a Gem or two to help repeatedly put the basics in place, and leave a level of access without the expectations of support existing partners have today.
 It's all technically possible.
 The question is whether the policies will keep pace with the reality that the tooling has already moved on.

 ## New interfaces, new paradigms.
-The rise of ACE.
+The future of ACE.

 The exciting bit isn't just that you can build an MDM faster.
 It's that you can build an MDM *differently*.